 - Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colors, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-Testimonials and user reviews are great sources of content that can help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for feedback, reviews, and testimonials from your clients or customers, and start publishing these on your website or blog.
+Client testimonials and user reviews are great sources of content that can help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
+Always ask for testimonials, reviews, and feedback from your clients, and publish positive content about your business on your site.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them